jhaab2/abhishekjha.github.io/README.md

-# Global App running with ECS behind Apache Webserver
+# Global App running on ECS Frontend by Apache Webserver